ZopaPublic/ktor-opentracing/README.md

 ## Examples

 - For a simple example of ktor app instrumented with OpenTracing, see [ktor-opentracing-example](https://github.com/fstien/ktor-opentracing-example).
-This app uses span names passed explicitely to the `span` inline function.
+This app uses span names passed explicitly to the `span` inline function.

 - For automatic span naming using the class and method name, see [ktor-opentracing-span-naming-demo](https://github.com/fstien/ktor-opentracing-span-naming-demo).